Afghan president calls for Eid cease-fire, Taliban to reply

 President Ghani made the announcement Sunday during celebrations of the 99th anniversary of Afghanistan's independence in the capital Kabul.

-"The cease-fire should be observed from both sides, and its continuation and duration also depends on the Taliban stand," Ghani stressed.
-He added that, should the Taliban agree, it will start on Monday.
-He said he hoped it could even last until Nov.
-20, which will mark the birth anniversary of Prophet Muhammed.
+"The cease-fire should be observed from both sides, and its continuation and duration also depend on the Taliban's stand," Ghani stressed.
+He added that should the Taliban agree, it would be observed over Monday and Tuesday, the Eid holidays.
+He said he hoped extensions could also be agreed upon to make it last until Nov.
+20, which will mark the birth anniversary of Prophet Muhammad.

 The Taliban did not immediately respond to the announcement.